JFWooten4/masculine-feminine/content/blog/first-snowfall.md

 NOtwistanding relatively few fandom friends, the art through music (and  to a letsser extent drawings) become commonplace in the worlds I epxlored,  so  it was like I always had a support network.[^7] EUntprenruship is exceptionalyl lonely, even now, so I can'tr express how important that was to me.
 And the quality of new pony music is really jawdropping, plus it  just  keeps on  coming out!

+### Capital  ALlocation  and Animations

+DUring this time, I also dicoered [Tamers](https://x.com/TheTamers12345)  and LFØ's [Flower](https://youtu.be/DkUEHMfQw-I).
+SDurely it's been discussed before, but I wanted to link for clarity of discovery.
+There's a p[part of me that wants to run away  from all the perfected polpitcking and presernt my innormost quirks to the world through my work, and I believe this transprency helps start that  vulenrabiilty.

+In both  aases, a single person created unbelievable art , one with MS Paint and t he other basded on a decade of intern epxerience at studios like Dreamworks.
+They're both incredible exmaples of this growing trend these land years for poeple to just make whatever they wnat without asking studios for mpermission, which led to excpetional hits like the Glitch and Vivziepop.[^8] These and so many opthers showed me what people can do when they stick  to their goals, which really refheshed my  personal beliefg in human engienuits and ethe efficncy of markets to alter reward.

+Again,  most o f this discover came during the stressful SEC period where Kayula  crucially  stoppepd both accting cutely (discussed) and actualyl ahving compelte fdaith in me.
+A little letter seh wrote expressed  how her faith was wavering, a belief I used from the first year of Block Transfer as gfas fueling my brain's engine.
+For so many years I was codependent on her hope in my  success, so I needed to replace it quickly with soemthign self-dustainable—which came through these realizations.

+###  Trading and Life Path

+Before my next reflections this month, I'll be the rfirst to admit I could've been better to her in many ways, but I promise that I did sincerely give it everythign I had after pouring into work for so long.
+IO've found that there's a point where you can tenmporariyl force thigns into bplace, but it's not sustainable or particualrly healthy .[^9] That  siad,

 -  trading view
 -